LeJardinDesSaisons/BioNotes/docs/code.md

 `AutocompleteBarComponent` is an input field that relies on Angular Material's `mat-autocomplete` input.
 It needs a list of `suggestions` for the autocompletion.
 The default text can be modified through the `fieldContent` input.
 It sends the `choosenOptionChanged` to the parent component when the field has been modified.

+`ViewAreasModule` is a module that display the areas list obtained by the parameter `areas` and create a `routerlink` for each area with the parameter `link`.

-`AreasArboresencePage` is a page that display the areas list according to the URL parameter `parentid` and using `areaDBService`.
-With no `parentid` the page display the root level of the arboresence, otherwise it display the childs of the parent area.
+`AreasArboresencePage` is a page that call `ViewAreasModule` according to the URL parameter `parentid` and using `areaDBService`.
+With no `parentid` the page inject the root level of the arboresence on `ViewAreasModule`, otherwise it inject the childs of the parent area.

+`SelectAreaPage` is a page similar to `AreasArborescencePage` but can return the selected area.

 ## Operations